How to Buy a Title

 What do you call a Scottish Lord and what is a Laird Title?

 Laird is a Scottish word which translates into English as Lord.
 The equivalent female title of both Laird and Lord is Lady.
-Laird titles were traditional courtesy titles afforded to Scottish landowners.
+Laird titles were traditional courtesy titles afforded to Scottish landowners and people who worked on the estate.
 Indeed, the word Laird means ‘landowner’.
 By that definition, you might be wondering if owning land in Scotland makes you a Lord, Laird or Lady?
 Owning land means that you can style yourself as a Laird or Lady, however, this is of course not the same as a barony title and does not make you a peer of the realm.

 Is a Highland Titles title the same as a nobility title?